FoundationDB/fdb-kubernetes-operator/docs/manual/replacements_and_deletions.md

 This is a safety measure to reduce the risk of data and availability loss.
 With the `enforceFullReplicationForDeletion` a human operator can decide to disable this safety check.roups when the cluster is fully replicated.

+## Deletion mode

+The operator supports different deletion modes (`All`, `Zone`, `ProcessGroup`).
+The default deletion mode is `Zone`.

+* `All` will delete all pods at once.
+* `Zone` deletes all Pods in fault domain at once.
+* `ProcessGroup` delete one Pod ar a time.

+Depending on your requirements and the underlying Kubernetes cluster you might choose a different deletion mode than the default.

 ## Next

 You can continue on to the [next section](fault_domains.md) or go back to the [table of contents](index.md).